LyrisX02/PEC-MDP/README.md

 # Syntax Requirements for PEC Domains

-For variable names (fluents, values, actions), the regex pattern (\w+) is used, which means:
+For variable names (fluents, values, actions), the regex pattern (\w+) is used, which means naming should follow these conventions:

 * Alphanumeric characters (a-z, A-Z, 0-9)
 * Underscores (_)
 * No spaces, hyphens, or other special characters

-Probabilities in i-propositions, c-propositions, and p-propositions may be expressed as integers, fractions or decimals (e.g. $1/2$, $0.5$).
+Probabilities in i-propositions, c-propositions, and p-propositions may be expressed as integers, fractions or decimals (e.g. 1/2, 0.5).

 Any action mentioned in a c-proposition must also be mentioned in a p-proposition as the set of actions is retrieved from p-propositions.
 For unperformed `action`, please include `action performed at 0 with-prob 0`.